zetvzb/zetvzb/README.md

 - 👯 I’m looking to collaborate on NFL Pick-Em Modeling or the March Madness Kaggle Competition.
 - 🤔 I’m looking for help with image recognition modeling
 - 💬 Ask me about anything sports related
-- 📫 How to reach me: Visit my Linkedin www.linkedin.com/in/zach-tallevast
+- 📫 How to reach me: zetvzb@gmail.com
 - 😄 Pronouns: He/Him/His
 ----------------------------------------------------
 ### Connect with me: